webrecorder/warcio.js/README.md

 The payload can be provided as an async iterator.
 The `WARC-Payload-Digest` and `WARC-Block-Digest` are automatically computed if not provided in the `warcHeaders`.

-(Note that at this type, computing the digest requires buffering the payload fully, due to limitation of the browser digest message APIs).
+(Note that at this time, computing the digest requires buffering the payload fully, due to limitation of `crypto.subtle.digest()` apis in requiring a full buffer).

 <details>